nopSolutions/nopCommerce-Docs/en/running-your-store/promotional-tools/sendinblue-integration/send-an-order-confirmation-email.md

 ### Personalize your email with the ordered items details

-The following variables may be included directly from a dynamic list within your SendinBlue template content:
+The following variables may be included directly from a dynamic list within your Sendinblue template content:

 | Items data | Insert this placeholder in your template |
 | ------------- | ------------- |